 We conduct our business through four operating segments, Rigid Open Top, Rigid Closed Top (collectively Rigid Packaging), Engineered Materials and Flexible Packaging.
 For purposes of conducting our annual goodwill impairment test, we have determined that we have six reporting units, Rigid Open Top, Rigid Closed Top, Engineered Materials, Flexible Packaging, Tapes and International.
 Engineered Materials and Tapes operations comprise the Engineered Materials operating segment.
 Flexible Packaging and International comprise the Flexible Packaging segment.
 Our International reporting unit's goodwill is primarily derived from the current fiscal year P&B and C&C acquisitions.
-We determined that each of the components within our respective reporting units, we have similar products, production processes, markets served or management oversight which allows us to share assets and resources across the components.
-We regularly realign our production equipment and manufacturing facilities in order to take advantage of cost savings opportunities, obtain synergies and create manufacturing efficiencies.
+We determined that each of the components within our respective reporting units should be aggregated and tested at the respective level as one reporting unit.
+We reached this conclusion because within each of our reporting units, we have similar products, production processes, markets served or management oversight which allows us to share assets and resources across the components.
+We regularly re-align our production equipment and manufacturing facilities in order to take advantage of cost savings opportunities, obtain synergies and create manufacturing efficiencies.
 In addition, we utilize our research and development centers, design center, tool shops, and graphics center which all provide benefits to each of the reporting units and work on new products that can benefit multiple components.
 We also believe that the goodwill is recoverable from the overall operations of the unit given the similarity in production processes, synergies from leveraging the combined resources, common raw materials, common research and development, similar margins, management oversight and similar distribution methodologies.
 There were no indicators of impairment in the fourth quarter that required us to perform a test for the recoverability of goodwill.